an introduction to die-cast toys and replicas as a hobby, an investment, or just for fun.

 Diecast CarsAutomotive toys and models have been the life blood of the die cast trade since it's beginning.
 The range of vehicles produced and the list of companies producing them is extensive. [check availability]

-For much of the last three decades, 1/18 scale was the most popular size for the US market.
+During most of the last few decades, 1/18 scale was the most popular size for the US market.
 However increasing costs and reluctance of major retailers to devote shelf space to the larger packages made 1/18 less available in many cases.
 In recent years, 1/24 scale has become just as popular and even more accessible in the US.
-Europeans continued to favor the even smaller 1/43 scale.
+Most recently 1/64 has experienced a boom.
+The smaller scale and smaller prices make it possible for collectors to fill their shelves with interesting cars and vehicles withought breaking the bank.
+Europeans continue to favor 1/43 scale and even 1/87 scale, although the later are usually made of high-quality plastics.

 Corgi AirplaneAviation models have long been an item of fascination to kids and collectors alike.
 Aircraft are typically produced in smaller scales than other vehicles due to the enormous size of some planes.